Digital Privacy Under Attack: Challenges and Enablers: Countermeasures and Enablers

 \subsubsection{Modifying Query Processing}

-Certain limitations on private queries may also reduce the efficiency of reconstruction attacks.
-For instance, if the server batches some queries together instead of processing them individually, it can prevent each query's volume from disclosing, thus preventing volume attacks successfully~\cite{grubbs2018pump}.
-Another feasible practice is setting a lower limit on the width of range queries, which can also prevent the reconstruction of exact counts of individual records.
-The query algorithms with privacy-preserving features are also promising research directions. \citet{li2020adaptively} proposed a privacy-preserving dynamic conjunctive query framework that satisfies adaptive security, scalable index size and effective query processing at the same time.
-In order to solve the problem of low query efficiency and query security in the hybrid cloud environment, an improved retrieval method combining geometric disturbance, k-means and R-Tree index was proposed by~\citet{vulapula2020query}.
+Certain restrictions on private queries may also reduce the effectiveness of reconstruction attacks.
+For example, if the server batches some queries together instead of processing them individually, it can prevent the volume of each query from being revealed, thus preventing volume attacks from succeeding~\cite{grubbs2018pump}.
+Another viable practice is to set a lower bound on the width of range queries, which can also prevent the reconstruction of exact counts of individual records.
+Query algorithms with privacy-preserving features are also promising research directions. \citet{li2020adaptively} proposed a privacy-preserving dynamic conjunctive query framework that satisfies adaptive security, scalable index size, and efficient query processing at the same time.